 Trevor is one of the top bankruptcy attorneys in Sacramento.
 With over a hundred positive reviews, this bankruptcy law firm knows how to help.
 Our legal staff help people obtain a fresh start with debt relief.
 Our attorneys help individuals by filing bankruptcy under the United States bankruptcy code.

 Frequently Asked Bankruptcy Questions

 - Are you having difficulty with your monthly financial obligations?

 - Are you only making minimum payments each month?

 - Are you choosing between which bills to pay?

 - Are you receiving calls from creditors or collection agencies?

 - Are you considering debt consolidation or debt settlement?

 - Do you know how much money you owe?

-Most of our clients file because of medical bills and business debts.
-There are dozens of other reasons to file bankruptcy too.
+Most of our clients file because of medical bills and business debts, but there are dozens of other reasons.